-Number 1: To even consider getting the deduction, a part of your home has to be your principal place of business.
+1. To even consider getting the deduction, a part of your home has to be your principal place of business.

-Number 2: You must be filing either a Schedule C or a Schedule A with your personal tax return.
+2. You must be filing either a Schedule C or a Schedule A with your personal tax return.

-Number 3: You can be complicated.
+3. You can make it complicated.

-Number 4: Or you can be simple.
+4. Or you can make it simple.

 In 2013, the IRS recognized that many people are operating businesses from their home and don’t want to be bothered with the complexities of the detailed calculations above.
 So the agency is now allowing you to simplify the process.
 You can just take the square footage of the business use of your home and multiply it by a standard $5.
 The square footage is limited to 300 feet.
-Again, Form 587 offers examples.
+Again, Publication 587 offers examples.

-Number 5: Having a home office doesn’t increase your chances of an audit.
+5. Having a home office doesn’t increase your chances of an audit.